WitnessAngel/witness-angel-cryptolib/docs/cryptainer_format.rst

         {
             data_ciphertext: <opaque multi-encrypted data bytestring>,
-            data_encryption_strata: <list of Stratum Objects targeting ciphertext, in order of application>,
+            data_encryption_layers: <list of Layer objects targeting ciphertext, in order of application>,
             data_uid: <optional uuid of this specific data cryptainer>, }

-    Stratum Object:
+    Layer object:

         {
-            signatures: <optional list of Signature objects for the parent ciphertext at this stratum of encryption>,
+            signatures: <optional list of Signature objects for the parent ciphertext at this layer of encryption>,

             encryption_algorithm: <encryption type label>,

-            key_uid: <optional uuid of this specific encryption stratum>,
+            key_uid: <optional uuid of this specific encryption layer>,

             # Then we have either:
             key_ciphertext: <opaque multi-encrypted key bytestring>,
-            key_encryption_strata: <(optional) list of Stratum Objects targeting key_ciphertext, in order of application>,
+            key_encryption_layers: <(optional) list of Layer objects targeting key_ciphertext, in order of application>,
             # or:
-            key_escrow: <Escrow Entity object able to decrypt the parent data/key ciphertext at this stratum of encryption>, }
+            key_escrow: <Escrow Entity object able to decrypt the parent data/key ciphertext at this layer of encryption>, }

     Signature object: